On the Coupling of Depth and Egomotion Networks for Self-Supervised Structure from Motion: Introduction

-In this paper, we investigate and improve upon existing methods to achieve this coupling.
-First, we survey the field and categorize the approaches to coupling described in the literature (\Cref{fig:coupling-diagram,tab:coupling-methods}).
-We find that most systems rely on \textit{indirect coupling} of depth and egomotion via the self-supervised reconstruction loss; others incorporate \textit{direct coupling} by treating one prediction as a function of the other \cite{wang2019recurrent,li2020self}; and lastly, a final set of methods \cite{Nabavi2020iter,gu2021dro} incorporate a form of direct coupling we call \textit{feedback coupling} to iteratively refine predictions based on successive forward passes.
+In this paper, we investigate and improve upon existing methods to achieve an appropriate degree of network coupling.
+First, we survey the field and categorize the approaches to coupling described in the existing literature (\Cref{fig:coupling-diagram,tab:coupling-methods}).
+We find that most systems rely on \textit{indirect coupling} of depth and egomotion via the self-supervised reconstruction loss; others incorporate \textit{direct coupling} by treating one prediction as a function of the other \cite{wang2019recurrent,li2020self}; and lastly, recent methods \cite{Nabavi2020iter,gu2021dro} incorporate a form of direct coupling that we call \textit{feedback coupling} to iteratively refine predictions based on successive forward passes.
+Building on this taxonomy, we present a novel network structure that ensures the depth and egomotion network predictions are \textit{tightly coupled} at both training and inference time by leveraging all three coupling strategies together.

-Building on this taxonomy, we present a novel network structure that ensures the depth and egomotion network predictions are \textit{tightly coupled} at both training and inference time by incorporating all three coupling strategies.
+Our method uses iterative view synthesis \cite{Nabavi2020iter} to recursively update the egomotion network input with the most recent synthesized view, which makes the egomotion prediction a function of depth.
+Additionally, we incorporate test-time optimization \cite{chen2019self} for parameter fine-tuning (PFT).
+Through extensive experiments, we demonstrate that our unique coupling strategy promotes scale consistency between the depth and egomotion predictions, improves generalization, and leads to state-of-the-art accuracy on indoor and outdoor depth and egomotion evaluation benchmarks.
+Code and supplementary material are available online.\footnote{\href{https://github.com/utiasSTARS/tightly-coupled-SfM}{github.com/utiasSTARS/tightly-coupled-SfM}.}

-Our approach leverages two specific methods --- namely, test-time optimization \cite{zhang2021deep,chen2019self,watson2021temporal,luo2020consistent,mccraith2020monocular,shu2020feature,kuznietsov2021comoda} for parameter fine-tuning (PFT), and iterative view synthesis \cite{Nabavi2020iter} to recursively update the egomotion network input with the most recent synthesized view.
-Through extensive experiments, we demonstrate that our approach promotes consistency between the depth and egomotion predictions at test time, improves generalization on new data, and leads to state-of-the-art accuracy on indoor and outdoor depth and egomotion evaluation benchmarks.
+\section{Related Work}

-\section{Related work}
+Early work by Zhou et al.\ \cite{zhou:2017} showed that depth and egomotion networks can be trained together by minimizing a photometric reconstruction loss.
+In this self-supervised training pipeline, the predicted depth and egomotion are used to differentiably warp a (nearby) source image to reconstruct the target image.
+Building upon \cite{zhou:2017}, recent approaches have improved the overall accuracy of the system by applying auxiliary loss terms \cite{bian2019unsupervised,mahjourian2018unsupervised,shen2019beyond}, robust feature-metric losses \cite{Zhan:2018,shu2020feature}, novel network architectures \cite{guizilini20203d,ambrus2020two,wang2019recurrent}, and techniques to mask out pixels that break the photometric consistency assumption \cite{godard2019digging,casser2019unsupervised}.
+In what follows, we attempt to broadly categorize the degree of coupling that exists between depth and egomotion in these systems.